 There are numerous other optional coverage types, and each renters insurance company offers a different suite of endorsements.
 A licensed insurance agent can help you choose coverage that is appropriate for your situation.

 Your deductible is the amount of money you will pay out of pocket if you file a claim.
-This is called the “assumption of risk.”
-You are assuming — taking on — the responsibility of paying part of a claim.
+It is the portion of damage you agree to cover, and your insurer will pay the rest up to your policy limits.
 Because of this, your deductible impacts your premium.

 Generally, the higher your policy deductible, the lower your premium.
 Many renters insurance policies have a standard deductible of $500, and with many insurers, this may be the lowest deductible that you can choose.
 You should always choose a deductible that you feel comfortable paying to ensure that you don’t find yourself in financial trouble after a claim.